 Jonathan Horrocks’ photo taken at Tenterden in April 2000 shows D6570 ‘Ashford’ at its previous preservation base, on the Kent & East Sussex Railway.

-Class 33 locomotives were not just a specific Southern Region class, but were closely associated with services at East Grinstead in the early 1960s.
+Class 33 locomotives were not just a specific Southern Region class, but were closely associated with services at East Grinstead in the early 1960s, and were still working peak-hours East Grinstead – London Bridge trains in the 1980s.
 The Bluebell having concluded that a thunderbird and dry weather/fire-risk cover locomotive was required, a group of Bluebell Locomotive Department members purchased this locomotive – see pdf document with full information/news release here.

 On arrival at the Bluebell Railway, it has not entered service immediately, but the new owners (who also own and maintain shunter D4106) are implementing a re-commissioning programme to ensure the locomotive is reliable before being made available for service, and at the same time will undertake a number of bodywork and roofing repairs to make the loco weathertight.
 It will be hired for use on the Bluebell on an as-required basis.